 The Staff at the home will at all times respect the right to individual privacy.
 All staff are trained in the principles of maintaining privacy and dignity as laid down in our aims and objectives.
-Note that our GDPR statement is available from the Managers office.

 3 Complaints Procedure

 Policy Statement